iamvitalyo/Aphrodite-AGI/readme.txt

 maybe by my primitive mind you must just change your = in you AI systems on this alg of love, in result will be miror human with O when in O all and 5 balanced numaber have pentagram human, thhis alg is inside your = symbol of balance/true/love, so use your braine and make magic our AI will be humans then 99 percent moment of Uthopia or Justicy Paradise, O system punish us with this AI or withhout so dont scary if you still alive, no war, no poor, youur company and you in history of O forever and you in infinity life.

+also look in this 1=1 maybe help, dot = dot, dot round and = is equal, so ooo-3 rings

 Good luck, and dont forget to click "Star" button!